jiraroj-wir/posn_1-computer-onsite/README.md

 This repository is shared for **learning and reference purposes only**.

-If you are a student currently enrolled in ICCS101 (or any similar course), **do not submit this code as your own**.
-Doing so may violate your institution’s academic policies.
+If you're currently enrolled in POSN CS Camp 1, **do not submit this code as your own**.

-I take no responsibility for any misuse of this code.
+See the [LICENSE](LICENSE.txt) for full academic integrity terms.

 ## Contact